perungrad/Templatte/README.md

 #### Result: ####

-`if:` pattern accepts single parameter treated as a boolean.
-If it's `true`, the block of text between the positive form of pattern tags stays in the result and whole negative forms goes away.
+The `if:` pattern accepts a single parameter treated as a boolean.
+If it's `true`, the block of text between the positive form of pattern tags will be included in the result and everything inside the negative forms goes away.
 There can be more positive and negative blocks.

-If you do not bind any value to some `if:` patterns, it is same as binding `false`.
+If you do not bind any value to some `if:` patterns, it is the same as binding `false`.

     <section>